Karen Mulder

-Karen Mulder (born 1 June 1968 or 1970) is a Dutch fashion model.
-She is known for her work with Versace, Dior, and Chanel during the 1980s and 1990s.
-Mulder was featured on the cover of Vogue and was also a Victoria's Secret model, making her one of the original "Angels" and the first from both the brand and from her country.
-In the early 2000s, she began to speak out about the dark side of the modeling industry and the dangers faced by underage girls and young women.
+Karen Mulder (born 1 June 1969) is a Dutch fashion model.
+She is known for her work as a supermodel during the supermodel era (late 80s to mid 90s).
+Mulder has featured on over 700 magazine covers and was one of the original Victoria's Secret angels.
+After leaving modelling in 2000, she focused on music and acting before retiring in 2002.

-In 2002, she released her cover single I Am What I Am which achieved some success in the French charts in 2002 and reached No. 13 in France.
+In 2002, she released her cover single I Am What I Am which reached No. 13 in France.
+In 2026, she returned to the public eye, featuring on the September cover of Vogue Deutsch and launching an Instagram account.

 Early life

-Mulder was born in 1970 in Vlaardingen, South Holland, Netherlands.
+Mulder was born in 1969 in Vlaardingen, the Netherlands.
 She was raised in The Hague and Voorburg.
 Her father, Ben Mulder, is a tax inspector and her mother, Marijke (née de Jong), is a secretary.
 Mulder has a younger sister, Saskia, who became an actress after a stint studying economics.

 In 1985, Mulder and her family went on a camping trip in the south of France.
 She saw an ad for Elite Model Management's "Look of the Year" contest in a newspaper.
 Mulder was wearing braces at the time and dismissed the idea of applying.
 A friend took some photographs she had of her and sent them to Elite without her knowledge.
 She won the preliminary contest in Amsterdam, and was sent to the finals of the contest, placing second.
 Mulder soon found herself in high demand for modeling jobs and was signed by Elite Paris.